-The New Zealand Search and Rescue Secretariat is modelled on the Canadian National SAR Secretariat and is comprised of a Secretariat Manager, Senior Advisor, and a National SAR Support Programme (NSSP) Coordinator.
+The New Zealand Search and Rescue Secretariat is modelled on the Canadian National SAR Secretariat.

 The Secretariat does not have an operational SAR role, nor does it oversee individual SAR delivery agencies.
 As part of its support for the NZSAR Council, the Secretariat provides leadership for the NZSAR Consultative Committee, which is a forum for all New Zealand based SAR stakeholders.

 The Council, Secretariat and Consultative Committee work closely as a team.
 The Secretariat supports the processes of the Council and the Consultative Committee.
 The Secretariat also provides advice and support for the Council's external communications and media activity.